 18. When to Harvest Tomatoes

 It can be tricky to determine when to harvest tomatoes, especially if you’re growing tomatoes that aren’t red.
-You will want to harvest your tomatoes when they are in full color, whether they’re red, yellow, purple, black, or even tie-dye.
+Harvest tomatoes when they are in full color, whether they’re red, yellow, purple, black, or even tie-dye.

 If you’re having trouble determining when to harvest based on color, feel the tomatoes.
 They should be firm but not hard.